-As mentioned in our nerd’s guide to hygiene, flossing is more important than brushing; it's actually better to floss and not brush than to brush and not floss (but do both, of course).
+As mentioned in our daily hygiene guide, flossing is more important than brushing; it's actually better to floss and not brush than it is to brush and not floss (but do both, of course).

 Just fill it up with water or mouthwash, press the button, and aim the jet between your teeth.
 It's fast, it works, and it's even portable for travel, lasting up to three weeks on a single charge.